 Intravenous Immune Globulin

 A low blood cell count can negatively affect the way your immune system fights infection.
-You may be given immune globulin through an IV in the hospital to improve your immune system function.
+You may be given immune globulin intravenously in the hospital to improve your immune system function.

 In the case of an extrinsic form of hemolytic anemia of autoimmune origin, corticosteroids are used to stop your immune system from making antibodies that destroy red blood cells.